dotnet/runtime/docs/workflow/requirements/windows-requirements.md

 ### Windows on Arm64

-The Windows on Arm64 development experience has improved substantially over the last few years, however there are still a few steps you should take to improve performance when developing runtime libraries on an ARM device.
+The Windows on Arm64 development experience has improved substantially over the last few years, however there are still a few steps you should take to improve performance when developing dotnet/runtime on an ARM device.

 Runtime libraries source their compilers from the [Microsoft.NET.Compilers.Toolset](https://www.nuget.org/packages/Microsoft.Net.Compilers.Toolset/) package which currently doesn't bundle native Arm64 bits.
 This can result in [suboptimal performance](https://github.com/dotnet/runtime/issues/104548) when working on libraries from Visual Studio.
 The issue can be worked around by [configuring the registry](https://github.com/dotnet/runtime/issues/104548#issuecomment-2214581797) to run the compiler bits as Arm64 processes.